Reward Surfaces

 Visualizing surfaces over training

-One of our core objectives is to understand learning instability in reinforcment learning.
+One of our core objectives is to understand learning instability in reinforcement learning.
 In particular, why RL is sometimes stable and sometimes unstable?

 The following gif visualizes the average return of the HalfCheetah pybullet environment as trained over 1 million timesteps by PPO (using original PPO hyperparameters from paper).